BestWillInTheWorld/techshed-hugo/content/event/_index.md

 ---
 title: What's On?
-subtitle: Events at the Techshed
+description: Events at the Techshed
 section_name: event
 ---